 Something that I think would help solve this problem over time, would be for Steam to require developers to store their game data in the correct folder.
 Unless data for new titles are stored correctly, they could not sync it using the Steam Cloud APIs.
 Older games would still be an issue, but it would become less of an issue over time.

 I used to work around this by storing my documents in a custom folder named Actual Documents.
 As it starts with the letter A it was listed before the Documents folder in my Home folder and kind of worked out.
 These days I use multiple user accounts on Windows for privacy and security reasons.
 This game-save location nonsense is another reason why I use a separate Windows account for gaming.

-Those who use Linux should be familiar with the frustrating experience of too many programs dumping their data directly in the their home folder instead of putting things where they belong.
+Those who use Linux should be familiar with the frustrating experience of too many programs dumping their data directly in their home folders instead of putting things where they belong.
 On Windows, however, this problem seems to be limited to games only.
-Which is ironic, as games delivered through Steam on Linux (that would be virtually all of them these days) seem to be very good at storing their data in he correct ~/.config/<name> and ~/.local/share/<name> folders.
+Which is ironic, as games delivered through Steam on Linux (that would be virtually all of them these days) seem to be very good at storing their data in the correct ~/.config/<name> and ~/.local/share/<name> folders.
 The same games misbehave on Windows.